How to Return Websites for Your Academic Research in a Google Search

 TLDs for Academic Research

-As students looking for information good sources, we are most interested in a selective number of TLDs.
+As students looking for the most relevant sources, we are most interested in a selective number of TLDs.
 All schools will vary, so I’m going to use the TLDs which have been accepted in the institutions where I have studied for an example.
 Each TLD that is generally used for educational research for students is presented with a brief explanation below.

 - .edu – This TLD is limited to institutions that are related to education.
 Primarily, it is used for universities and colleges in the United States.